lunarc/lunarc_docs/docs/guides/software_development/ddt_debugger.md

 To connect using x-forwarding from a windows it is recommended to install [Cygwin](https://www.cygwin.com/).
 -->

-### Starting the DDT GUI on Aurora
+### Starting the DDT GUI on COSMOS

 LUNARC currently recommends using *reverse connect* to start DDT.
 Load the relevant module.
-On Aurora the module name is *arm_forge*.
-Load it:
+On COSMOS the module name is *linaro_forge*.
+Load it with:

 ```
-    module load arm_forge
+    module load linaro_forge
 ```

 You can now start the GUI by typing